NDIS Plan Management

 If would like to sign up with SCIA’s Plan Management service, and you are currently with another service provider, we recommend you put the cancellation of your service in writing and honour the cancellation period as stated in your service agreement.

-I don’t have a spinal cord injury; can you assist me?
+I don’t have a spinal cord injury, can you still assist me?

 Our Plan Management team assist people of all physical and neurological disabilities and conditions, including but not limited to: